Buju Banton: 2000s

-Buju signed with Anti- Records, a subsidiary of Brett Gurewitz's Epitaph Records, and released Unchained Spirit in 2000.
+Banton signed with Anti- Records, a subsidiary of Brett Gurewitz's Epitaph Records, and released Unchained Spirit in 2000.
 The album showcased diverse musical styles, and featured guest appearances by Luciano, Morgan Heritage, Stephen Marley, and Rancid.
 It carried little of the roots feel heard on Til Shiloh and virtually none of the hardcore dancehall sound which had brought him to public acclaim early in his career.

 Several singles followed in the start of the new decade, which was perceived as more mellow and introspective, as opposed to the dancehall approach of his early career.
-In March 2003 Banton released Friends for Life, which featured more sharply political songs, including "Mr. Nine", an anti-gun song that was a hit in Jamaica's dancehalls as well as internationally.
+In March 2003, Banton released Friends for Life, which featured more sharply political songs, including "Mr. Nine", an anti-gun song that was a hit in Jamaica's dancehalls as well as internationally.
 The album focused on political messages regarding the African diaspora, featuring excerpts from a speech made by Marcus Garvey.
 "Paid Not Played", also featured on the album, displayed a gradual return to the themes more popular in dancehall.
 The album also featured some hip hop influence with the inclusion of rapper Fat Joe.

 2006 saw the release of the Too Bad, an album that was more dancehall-oriented in style.
 One of the slower tracks from the album, "Driver A", went on to become a major hit, while at the same time reviving Sly and Robbie's "Taxi" riddim.
 Banton performed at the 2007 Cricket World Cup Opening Ceremony with Third World and Beres Hammond.
 The album Rasta Got Soul was released in 2009.
 Produced by Banton, with contributions from longtime collaborators Donovan Germain, Stephen Marsden and Wyclef Jean, Rasta Got Soul was a 100% roots reggae album recorded over a seven-year period before its release.
 It went on to earn Banton his fourth Grammy nomination for Best Reggae Album in 2010.